david-guenault/scripts/archipel/libvirt_setup.rst

 Setup PKI for libvirt and enable remote TLS connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Follow this link for the tutoeial about pki._
+Follow this `link`_ for the tutoeial about pki

-.. _pki:README
+.. link: pki:README

 for a tutorial of creating a pki